Houseplant Supplemental Lighting

 • Incandescent lightbulbs: While these may be used in lamps and light fixtures for general lighting, they are not a good option for plants because they lack the correct wavelengths and produce too much heat for plants.

 • Fluorescent lightbulbs are one of the better options for providing supplemental light.
 They produce less heat than incandescent lightbulbs and do produce the necessary wavelengths for houseplants.
-Grow light bulbs are not a requirement for house plants, cool and warm light bulbs provide the needed wavelengths of light.
+Grow light bulbs are not a requirement for house plants; cool and warm light bulbs provide the needed wavelengths of light.
 The bulbs are available in several different lengths.

 Unfortunately, you can’t put the light fixtures on the ceiling and have enough light for house plants.
 Most plants should be located with the tips of the plants 6 to 12 inches from the light source.
 Light intensity drops rapidly as the distance from the light bulbs or tubes increases.
 Fluorescent tubes do not produce as much light at the ends as they do in the center, so the brightest spot under a fluorescent fixture is directly beneath the center of the tubes.
 The light fixtures' position should be adjustable to keep the distance between the light and the plant constant.
 One option is to hang the fixture on chains with S-hooks for easy adjustment.
-When plants are not receiving any light from windows, the lights should run approximately 16 to 18 hours per day.
+When plants do not receive any light from windows, the lights should run approximately 16 to 18 hours daily.
 If some additional light is received, 12 to 14 hours each day may be adequate.
 Lights should be on at the same time that plants receive window light.

 MG Logo